rehoboth23/yalnix-implementation/Checkpoint 3 Writeup.md

 - For KernelContextSwitches, we created the new files `contextswitch.c` and `contextswitch.h` which store the functions `KCCopy` and `KCSwitch`, its behavior is as specified in the manual
 - For 8.3.2, we copied `template.c` to create a new file: `load.c`
 - For 8.3.3, we added an if condition at the start of `KernelStart` that sets a variable `prog` to "init" if there's no input, otherwise it's set to whatever cmdline input there is.
 For now, we
+- For 8.3.4, KCSwitch is in `contextswitch.c` and works.
-- For 8.3.4, the `TrapClockHandler` will check our global ready queue `ready_q` to see if there are processes that we can switch to, if so, then it calls `KernelContextSwitch`, passing in `KCSwitch` and the two processes it's swapping between.
+  - the `TrapClockHandler` will check our global ready queue `ready_q` to see if there are processes that we can switch to, if so, then it calls `KernelContextSwitch`, passing in `KCSwitch` and the two processes it's swapping between. <-- This is in `not-implemented-traphandlers.c`.
   - so we added to `TrapClockHandler` and `KCSwitch` to allow this to work

 - **We have testing ready but haven't reached the point where we can do it.**